Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, for the first time, we identified the mechanisms driving the reconnection electric field for relativistic plasmoid-mediated reconnection in a collisionless pair plasma using a full Ohm's law by means of a statistical analysis based on our 2D fully kinetic PIC simulations.
+In this work we identified the mechanisms driving the reconnection electric field for relativistic plasmoid-mediated reconnection in a collisionless pair plasma using a full Ohm's law by means of a statistical analysis based on our 2D fully kinetic PIC simulations.